Using Bepasty’s REST API

 Authentication

-For endpoints that require non-default permissions, authentication can be done through http basic authentication.
+For endpoints that require non-default permissions, authentication can be done through HTTP Basic authentication.
 The user is ignored and the password is the key for the intended permissions.

 Errors